zowe/community/Technical-Steering-Committee/list-of-modules.md

-This file contains a list of components within Zowe with their position within ecosystem and their maturity state.
-To learn more about the components lifecycle and position within ecosystem go to the [Components](components.md)
+This file contains a list of modules within Zowe with their position within ecosystem and their maturity state.
+To learn more about the modules lifecycle and position within ecosystem go to the [Modules](modules.md)

 # Core